 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best Value: Samsonite Omni Hardside Spinner at Amazon
+Best Lightweight: Samsonite Omni Hardside Spinner at Amazon

 Our Top Picks

 Ideal for extended trips, the Travelpro Maxlite 5 is a durable and lightweight option that can handle the airport’s toughest treatment.
 This 29-inch spinner is made from polyester with Dura Guard coating that's stain- and water-resistant (and, unlike hardshell suitcases, can’t scratch or crack).
 At 13 x 21 x 31 inches, the Maxlite 5 can expand another two inches for increased capacity.
 It's so large, our product tester recommended the bag for “someone who travels for long periods of time, multiple times a year.”

 It also has an exterior front compartment, full-length interior lid pocket, and side pocket.
 Four, 360-degree spinner wheels and a retractable PowerScope Lite handle make this suitcase a breeze to transport, and the whole thing is astoundingly light at less than 9 pounds.
 The checked luggage bag is available in neutral black, brown, and gray, as well as light pink and azure blue.

 If you've been eyeing this checked luggage bag on Instagram for quite some time, but haven't made the leap—we're here to say it lives up to the hype.
 Away’s largest suitcase is the opposite of clunky.
 In fact, it’s sleek, lightweight, and carefully designed to last you a lifetime.
 Plus, with a removable laundry bag, an interior compression system, and several mesh pockets, staying organized is a cinch.